- Where you can study

 Psychology – Bachelor of Science (Honours)

-Keen to take your Bachelor of Science (Psychology) one step further?
+Keen to take your Bachelor of Science (Psychology) a step further?
 This qualification equips you with the research skills to advance to master’s level.

 Psychology – Bachelor of Arts